hyfydy/hyfydy-doc/hyfydy-user-manual.md

 # Forces

 In Hyfydy, all accelerations and constraints are the result of forces.
 Forces of different types can exist, but in general it is possible to distinguish between [joint forces](#joint forces), [contact forces](#contact forces), [actuator forces](#actuator forces) and [external forces](#external forces).
-Forces can be configured flexibly and at run-time, via a simple configuration script.
+Forces can be configured flexibly and at run-time, by specifying individual force components in a configuration script.

 **Example**